FarronF/limerick-council-meetings/meetings/2025/01/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 16th December 2024.md

 ***CCTV scheme that is proposed for the Castletroy Greenway.***

-**REPLY:** Limerick City and County Council’s Digital Services CCTV team submitted a Community CCTV--- 6
+**REPLY:** Limerick City and County Council’s Digital Services CCTV team submitted a Community CCTV
+---
+6

 application for the Castletroy Greenway to An Garda Síochána on Friday, 30th August, 2024.